AdamDemirel/adamdemirel.com/frontend/content/job-satisfaction.md

 ## Ergonomics

 Ergonomics involves the extent to which work permits appropriate posture and movement.
+For example, you can imagine that working as a nail artist where you need to look down all day would cause neck issues which would become a cause of annoyance.

 ## CO2 / Air pollution